 If you plan to tour around the country, expect to get on a boatload of boat rides, train rides, and bus rides.
 If you easily get car sick or seasick, pack an extra packet of anti-nausea medicines to keep your tummy settled.

 It would also help if you packed other emergency supplies and medicines for fevers, allergies, and diarrhea, as well as vitamins, just so you remain comfortable and healthy throughout your entire trip.

 Did you know that Rome has drinking fountains scattered throughout the city where you can refill your water bottle anytime you get thirsty?
-It is wiser to bring a water bottle in Italy since you can get water for free instead of spending so much on bottled water throughout the entire trip.
+It is wiser to bring a copper water bottle in Italy since you can get water for free instead of spending so much on bottled water throughout the entire trip.